HISTORY

 2005 June – November AIA OK and OIDC negotiate language for a revised architectural act with interior design title registration and membership on the BOG known as “The Act”.

 2006 May - “The Act” passes both chambers of the legislature with implementation of registration in 2007.
 The new name of the BOG is the Board of Governors of Licensed Architects, Landscape Architects and Interior Designers of Oklahoma.
-AIA OK Chapter and OIDC mutually agree on a 5 year moratorium to not pursue any changes.
-OIDC’s lobbyist Steve Kelley retires and his partner Jim Newport replaced him.
+AIA OK Chapter and OIDC mutually agree on a 5-year moratorium to not pursue any changes.
+OIDC’s lobbyist Steve Kelley retires, and his partner Jim Newport replaced him.

 2006 July – Laura Tribble resigns to Past President.
 Brett Logan is elected President.
 Martina Gangel is appointed as the first Interior Designer to sit on the BOG which is now comprised of 11 members: 7 licensed practicing architects, 2 licensed practicing landscape architects, 1 practicing interior designer and 1 lay (public) member.